The Vermont Statutes Online

 (2) each member of the appropriate standing committees who requests a copy of the filing; and

-(d) The chair of a standing committee that considered legislation delegating rulemaking authority and, in the case of rules that create or enlarge the scope of a Public Records Act exemption, the Chairs of the House and Senate Committees on Government Operations, may convene the committee for the purpose of considering a recommended course of action for the Legislative Committee on Administrative Rules.
+(d) The chair of a standing committee that considered legislation delegating rulemaking authority and, in the case of rules that create or enlarge the scope of a Public Records Act exemption, the Chairs of the House Committee on Government Operations and Military Affairs and Senate Committee on Government Operations, may convene the committee for the purpose of considering a recommended course of action for the Legislative Committee on Administrative Rules.
 The chair may convene such a meeting, pursuant to 2 V.S.A. § 23, while the General Assembly is not in session.
 Any recommended course of action shall be filed with the Legislative Committee on Administrative Rules no later than five working days before the Committee has scheduled a review of the proposed rule.
 (Added 1981, No. 82, § 6; amended 1985, No. 56, § 5; 1989, No. 134 (Adj.
 Sess.); 1999, No. 146 (Adj.
 Sess.), § 6; 2001, No. 149 (Adj.
 Sess.), § 51, eff.
 June 27, 2002; 2015, No. 3, § 2; 2017, No. 156 (Adj.
 Sess.), § 2.)